-The sprawling patio at the Logan Square restaurant is the place to be, and there are light-wood picnic tables, striped umbrellas, strings of lights, spindly trees and ping-pong tables.
-Ordering a negroni slushie is practically a requirement, and you'll need some snacks to be able to drink more than one.
+This summer, Chicagoans have two Parson's to choose from: the original location in Logan Square and the new outpost in Lincoln Park.
+Expect both umbrella-dotted patios to be packed no matter the day or time.
+Ordering a negroni slushy is practically a requirement, and you'll need some snacks to be able to drink more than one.
 The hush puppies are your best bet, and the grilled chicken tops the fried.

 This sibling location of Clybourn Avenue’s popular Cuban carryout joint is nearly a spitting image of the original—same toasted Cuban sandwiches, same flaky empanadas, same garlicky yuca chips, same potent café con leche.
 But even if the tiny interior, with its newspaper-covered walls, elicits the same claustrophobia, the big draws here are the spacious front and back patios, tropical ambience and mixers to turn BYO liquor into mojitos.

 We already liked this sweet, veggie-heavy American joint in Ravenswood, but the 120-seat patio really sealed the deal.
 The exterior space mimics the restaurant's interior with plenty of lush greenery and comfy seating—the perfect backdrop for the bar's colorful, bird-themed cocktails.

 This spot is simple, authentic, cheap, supercasual, friendly—and all about the outdoor patio.
 Start with the hearts of palm salad—tangy stalks on a bed of shredded cabbage tossed in a lime vinaigrette, along with radishes, cilantro, cucumber, pickled beets and ripe avocado.
 Make it a meal by adding the steak-and-beans “pepito” sandwich and sweet plantains.
 Bring a bottle of malbec to match, and end the meal with an oatmeal shake (sounds strange, tastes great).